samranawazish/samranawazish.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I am Samra Nawazish, currently a Research Intern at <a href="https://im.itu.edu.pk/">Intelligent Machines Lab</a> at ITU supervised by <a href="https://waqassultani.github.io/">Dr. Waqas Sultani</a>.
+Hi, I am Samra Nawazish, currently a Research Associate at <a href="https://im.itu.edu.pk/">Intelligent Machines Lab</a> at ITU supervised by <a href="https://waqassultani.github.io/">Dr. Waqas Sultani</a>.
 Previously, I completed my MSc in Software Engineering at the [UET Taxila](http://uettaxila.edu.pk/), where I was kindly supervised by [Dr. Ali Javed](https://fms.uettaxila.edu.pk/Profile/ali.javed).

 My research focuses on the analysis of medical images for disease prediction and classification, particularly in settings with limited labeled data (few shot/zero shot).
 I work on developing deep learning methods that can extract clinically meaningful features from modalities such as MRI, microscopy, and histopathology images.
 The goal is to enable accurate diagnosis using few-shot and data-efficient approaches, reducing reliance on large annotated datasets while improving model generalization to rare conditions and real-world clinical variations.